cfarkas/annotate_my_genomes/README.md

 # Dependences

-### (installation procedures of every dependence without conda is detailed in our wiki page)
+### (installation procedures of every dependence without conda are detailed in our wiki page)

 #### Mandatory
 - gcc and g++ compilers, version >= 6